iustinC/GradeS/README.md

     - email
     - prioritate

- You can create this database on your own with the following MySQL:
+ You can create this database on your own with the following SQL:
 ```
  IF OBJECT_ID('Studenti', 'U') IS NOT NULL
 	DROP TABLE Studenti